tomas-fryza/avr-course/lab5-uart/README.md

    └── platformio.ini  // Project Configuration File
    ```

+   1. Copy/paste [library source file](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/library/uart.c) to `uart.c`
+   2. Copy/paste [header file](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/library/include/uart.h) to `uart.h`

-5. Go through the `main.c` file and make sure you understand each line.
+7. Go through the `main.c` file and make sure you understand each line.
 Build and upload the code to Arduino Uno board.
 What is the meaning of ASCII control characters `\r`, `\n`, and `\t`?

    Use **PlatformIO: Serial Monitor** or **PuTTY application** to receive values from Arduino board.
 In PuTTY, set connection type to `Serial` and check that configuration is the same as in the ATmega328P application, ie. 9600 8N1 mode.
 Note that, **serial line** (here COM3 on Windows) could be different.
 In Linux, use `dmesg` command to verify your port (such as `/dev/ttyUSB0`).